Synaps3Protocol/sep/SEP/SEP-003/README.md

 ### Use of LBR Sale Funds:
 This allocation ensures ample initial liquidity, reducing price volatility risks, while adequately funding critical operational activities during cold start.
 - 80% of capital raised will be allocated to liquidity provision via Market Makers or protocol-managed liquidity strategies (e.g., Arrakis, GYSR).
-- 20% will support product development, legal/audit expenses, and core team expansion.
+- 20% is reserved to strengthen post-TGE growth initiatives not covered by Seed capital, including regulatory compliance, market making strategies, and scaling the team to support upcoming growth.

 > Note: The matching MMC is sourced from the 7% CEX/DEX Liquidity allocation, ensuring that LBR purchasers’ tokens remain fully locked for 8 months.
 The USDC raised in the LBR, combined with MMC from the Liquidity bucket, seeds the Protocol-Owned Liquidity (POL) pool, reinforcing market stability.
 LBR participants contribute to the ecosystem by enabling protocol liquidity.
 No assurance is provided regarding resale opportunities or token value changes in secondary markets, and any returns are strictly limited to proportional liquidity pool fees generated through protocol usage.
 This framework aligns with the SEC’s ([TurnKey Jet no‑action precedent](https://www.sec.gov/divisions/corpfin/cf-noaction/2019/turnkey-jet-040219-2a1.htm)).

 ## 1.2 Initial Price Determination